lk-geimfari/awesomo/languages/C#.md

 ---
 [**Dapper**](https://github.com/StackExchange/dapper-dot-net) is a simple object mapper for .Net.
 Dapper is a NuGet library that you can add in to your project that will extend your IDbConnection interface.

+---
+[**Web Markup Minifier**](https://github.com/Taritsyn/WebMarkupMin) is .NET library that contains a set of markup minifiers.
+The objective of this project is to improve the performance of web applications by reducing the size of HTML, XHTML and XML code.